decant09/learn-the-lingo-quiz/README.md

 - JavaScript
 ### Frameworks
 - Git
-    - Used for version control by utilising the Gitpod and Codeanywhere terminals to commit to Git and Push to GitHub.
+    - Used for version control by utilising the Gitpod and Codeanywhere terminals to commit to Git and push to GitHub.
 - [Google Fonts](https://fonts.google.com/)
     - Google fonts were used to import the Poppins font family into the style.css file.
 - GitHub